Free Shipping on orders over $69

 Benefits

-- Easily digestible formulation ideal for dogs with extreme food sensitivities
+• Provides an easily digestible formulation ideal for dogs with extreme food sensitivities

 Shop KOHA Limited Ingredient Diet dog food.

-3. KOHA Limited Ingredient Bland Diet
+2. KOHA Limited Ingredient Diet dog food

 KOHA Limited Ingredient Bland Dog Food offers a gentle and convenient solution for dogs struggling with loose stool or upset stomachs.
 Available in both wet and dry formulations, KOHA provides options to suit your dog's specific needs.